 Bunavail; Suboxone; Zubsolv

-- It is used to treat drug addiction and withdrawal.
+- It is used to treat pain drug (opioid) addiction.

 - If your child has liver disease.